arun-curriculum/Code-for-Non-Coders/README.md

 How can we find which place "n" is located?

+Bonus: Solve the algorithm with a JavaScript function.
+You will have to look up [if-else statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to accomplish this.

 ##Overview of Mobile App Development
 - Overview of iOS platform and XCode
 - Objective C